 As of May 01, 2019, all strollers must measure no more than 31 inches wide by 52 inches long (79cm x 132cm).
 This eliminates many different styles of jumbo strollers and larger single strollers.
 In addition to these new guidelines, all Disney theme parks now prohibit all stroller wagons from entering the park.

-While the new Disney stroller measurements might seem restricting, there are still plenty of great choices out there for any family size.
+While the new Disney stroller measurements might seem restricting, plenty of great choices exist for any family size.
 We would say that most stroller brands in the U.S. have models that fall within these guidelines, and we’ve gathered our favorite picks for you below.

 Yes!
 Aside from our own personal experience, many Globetrotter moms swear by taking strollers to Disney World or Disneyland (in fact, any theme park) because the benefits vastly outweigh the drawbacks.
 A stroller allows you to:

 - Give your child a break from the endless miles of walking